-The unique and strategic characteristic of the JI is its global approach to structural and operational development.
-It is governed by the Board of Directors (co-chaired by the top leaders of both parent universities, UM President and SJTU Chair of University Console) and an Academic Program Group (a decision making body composed of faculty members from UM and SJTU).
-Over the past eleven years, the JI has developed an effective model for training globally astute, creative talents.
-In addition to its unique program curricula modeled after UM and an all-English learning environment, the JI students are exposed to an educational approach focused on holistic and rounded development of students' abilities and character.
+The unique and strategic characteristic of the JI is its global approach to structural and operational development leading to JI's long term vision of I^3Q (Internationalization, Interdisciplinarity, Innovation, and Quality).
+The JI is governed by the Board of Directors (co-chaired by the top leaders of both parent universities, UM President and SJTU Chair of University Console) and an Academic Program Group (a decision making body composed of faculty members from UM and SJTU).
+Over the past twelve years, the JI has developed an effective model for training globally astute and creative talents.
+In addition to its unique program curricula modeled after the UM and an all-English learning environment, the JI students are exposed to an educational approach focused on holistic and rounded development of students' abilities and character.

-As of the 2017 Fall semester, JI has 30 full-time tenured or tenure-track faculty members.
+As of the 2018 Fall semester, JI has 32 full-time tenured or tenure-track faculty members.
 All come from the world leading universities.
-JI also has 21 full-time non-tenure-track faculty members in engineering, math and science, as well as humanities, social sciences, and business.
-For the 2017-2018 academic year, JI has over 900 students from freshman to senior year on the SJTU campus, and over 200 junior and senior students embarking on dual degree studies at the UM Ann Arbor campus.
+JI also has 22 full-time non-tenure-track faculty members in engineering, math and science, as well as liberal arts and business.
+For the 2018-2019 academic year, JI has over 1000 students from freshman to senior year on the SJTU campus, and over 200 junior and senior students embarking on dual degree studies at the UM Ann Arbor campus.